Zach-Shim/DSA/Algorithms/3 - Recursion/2 - Backtracking/1 - Backtracking Introduction.md

 	store/report success

 for(every possible choice from current state) {
-	make a choice and take one step along that choice path use recursion to try and solve the problem for the new state if the recursive call succeeds
+	check if selected path is safe, if yes select it make recursive call to explore the problem for the state if the recursive call succeeds
 		report the success to the previous level else